Suit: Brink's driver asleep during Los Angeles jewelry heist - KESQ

 While the second driver was getting food inside the rest stop early July 11 — spending nearly 30 minutes away from the vehicle — the thieves stole 22 bags of jewelry from the vehicle and fled.

-The heist nabbed a haul that’s been described as worth less than $10 million or roughly $100 million and the value is now the subject of two lawsuits filed this month.
+The heist nabbed a haul that’s been described by some as worth less than $10 million and others as roughly $100 million and the value is now the subject of two lawsuits filed this month.
 If the latter figure is accurate, it would be one of the largest jewelry thefts in modern history.

 But Brink’s, in a federal lawsuit filed Aug.
 4 in New York, stated that the pickup manifests signed by the jewelers reported a total of $8.7 million worth of merchandise in the 22 stolen bags.